Clerical fascism: Examples of clerical fascism

 The National Union in Portugal led by Prime Ministers António de Oliveira Salazar and Marcelo Caetano is not considered Fascist by historians such as Stanley G. Payne, Thomas Gerard Gallagher, Juan José Linz, António Costa Pinto, Roger Griffin, Robert Paxton and Howard J. Wiarda, though it is considered Fascist by historians such as Manuel de Lucena, Jorge Pais de Sousa, Manuel Loff, and Hermínio Martins.
 One of Salazar's actions was to ban the National Syndicalists/Fascists.
 Salazar distanced himself from fascism and Nazism, which he criticized as a "pagan Caesarism" that did not recognise either legal or moral limits.

+Francoist Spain is often cited as a critical example of clerical fascism, defined by the official state ideology of Nacionalcatolicismo (National Catholicism).
+This ideology was instrumental in restoring the political and social hegemony of the Catholic Church over all aspects of Spanish public life, including education, censorship, and family law.

+The Croatian Ustaše regime, which ruled the Independent State of Croatia (NDH), is often cited as the most extreme manifestation of clerical fascism.
+The regime was characterized by a potent fusion of Croatian nationalism, fascism, and militant Catholicism, which was essential to enabling its brutal program of genocide against Serbs, Jews, and Roma.

 Likewise, the Fatherland Front in Austria led by Austrian Catholic Chancellors Engelbert Dollfuss and Kurt Schuschnigg is often not regarded as a fully fascist party.
 It has been called semi-Fascist and even imitation Fascist.
+The regime is a key example of a Christian Corporatist State, known as the Ständestaat.
+The system explicitly modeled its authoritarian political and social structure on Catholic teachings.
 Dollfuss was murdered by the Nazis, shot in his office by the SS and left to bleed to death.
 Initially, his regime received support from Fascist Italy, which formed the Stresa Front with the United Kingdom and France.

+The distinctive economic model used by these states, corporatism, sought to replace liberal capitalism and class conflict with state-supervised vocational corporations.
+This "Third Way" economic and social system was justified by the principles outlined in the papal encyclicals Rerum Novarum and Quadragesimo Anno, which advocated for a socio-economic order based on Catholic doctrine.